sebapersson/petab_sciml_testsuite/test_cases/hybrid/018/README.md

 # Test Case 018

-Test case for when a feed-forward neural network appears in one of the observable formulas.
+Test case for when a feed-forward neural network appears in one of the observable formulas,  where the neural net parameters are fixated.
+That is, they are not estimated.

 ## Model Structure